 We were thrilled to find out that we had been chosen as the winners and received 6 chick eggs that have recently hatched and grown very quickly!

-Here is Grace from Year 4 who’s writing about a magical dragon, captured the judges’ attention and was awarded as the winner of the competition.
+Here is the winner with her writing about a magical dragon.
+It captured the judges’ attention and was chosen as the best entrant of the competition.